xxao/linque/README.md

 # (4, -40)
 ```

-### .rank(method, reverse)
+### .rank(key, method, reverse)
-Provides 1-based rank for each item of current sequence by using default comparer.
-The ties are resolved according to
+Provides 1-based rank for each item of current sequence by using default comparer or selected item's key.
+The ties are
-selected method.
+resolved according to selected method.
 This call fully evaluates current sequence.
-This functionality is also available as a
+This functionality is also available
-*linque.rank(sequence, method, reverse)* utility function.
+as a *linque.rank(sequence, key, method, reverse)* utility function.

 ```python
 data = (0, 2, 3, 2)